debnera/aalto-ensure-cluster/readme.md

   - Data can be extracted once the experiment duration has passed
   - For Yolo
     - In 05, open app/yolo_outputs/ to find yolo qos data saved as .csv files.
     - Make sure to reset the yolo_tracker app via `docker compose down` then `docker compose up` when running a new run.
-It is wise to also save the old data before clearing the folder.
+It is wise to also save and clear the old data in the 'yolo_outputs' folder.
   - For Prometheus
     - In 07, run `python3 extrator.py --start "2024-01-30 19:10:15" --end "2024-01-31 03:10:15" --sampling 5 --n_threads 8 --segment_size 2000` to extract all prom data into app/snapshots/, making sure to modifty --start and --end based on the Local Time of your experiment run.
 A folder with a timestamp of extraction should appear, filled with metrics.